 On the job while fasting during Ramadan

-SINGAPORE: Ahead of Hari Raya Puasa which celebrates the end of a month of fasting for Ramadan, Channel NewsAsia speaks to six Muslims about what it is like to fast while on physically demanding jobs and found out what keeps them going.
+SINGAPORE: Ahead of Hari Raya Puasa, which celebrates the end of a month of fasting for Ramadan, Channel NewsAsia spoke with six Muslims about what it is like to fast while on physically demanding jobs - and what keeps them going.

 Mohammed Rasel, 31, sweeper

 “It is tiring because of the heat, but during fasting, we rest more.
-Everyone in my organization are all Muslim also, so they know that fasting month (we) have to rest more” he said.
+Everyone in my organisation are all Muslim also, so they know that (during the) fasting month (we) have to rest more” he said.

 Meals for iftar and sahur are often prepared by Rasel and his colleagues.
 “We all stay together in one house, so we cook and eat together in the morning and evening.
 After that we go to the nearby mosque for tarawih prayers,” he added.

-The 31-year-old, who arrived in Singapore more than a year ago, would like to celebrate Hari Raya Aidilfitri with his family back home in Dhaka, but Rasel prefers not to do so.
+Rasel, who arrived in Singapore more than a year ago, would like to celebrate Hari Raya Aidilfitri with his family back home in Dhaka, but the 31-year-old prefers not to do so.

 “I'm happy to spend for family, but then however many times you go back, you also you need to buy them something.
 So better don’t go,” he explained.

-Instead, he has remitted home his monthly salary for his family back home to buy necessities for the celebration that marks the end of Ramadan.
+Instead, he has remitted his monthly salary to his family back home, for them to buy necessities for the celebration that marks the end of Ramadan.

 Favorite meal for iftar: Whatever is cooked at home.